rkunze/KSP-DOTSA/episode11/story.md

 # Year 1, Day 132: WIMAS-I

-Not even one minth after the launch of Pathfinder IV (12 days, one hour and four minutes, to be overly exact), another Sandstone/Satevis launcher sits on the pad.
+Not even one minth after the launch of Pathfinder IV (12 days, one hour and 56 minutes, to be overly exact), another Sandstone/Satevis launcher sits on the pad.
 Ready to launch the first weather imaging satellite — or WIMAS-I for short.

 Tension is high in mission control, because this launch again has a number of "firsts":